Understanding Contract Law: Everything You Need to Know

 However, the verbal contract is still considered just as valid and legally binding as a written contract; these types of contracts are also referred to as, “a contract implied by the acts of the parties”.
 For example, if you hire a website designer to create a website for you and they begin doing work on it (submitting you design ideas and copy language), then their actions imply that a contract has been entered into.

 If you need help with contract law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.